wxWidgets/Phoenix/packaging/README-snapshots.txt

    - It is built for CPython version 3.5

+   - "cp35m" indicates the name of the Application Binary Interface (ABI) that this package is compatible with.
+Pip matches this with the ABI of the Python being used to run pip to know if the wxPython wheel is compatible with the target Python.

    - It is built for the macosx operating system

    - It is built for OSX version 10.6 or greater